tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Sessions move on expiry or instance failure
 - Enable if an application doesn't use external sessions
 - Key words for exam - logout, lost carts, lost progress.. this suggests lost session state

+## Gateway Load Balancer (GWLB)

+Gateway Load Balancers enable you to deploy, scale, and manage virtual appliances, such as firewalls, intrusion detection and prevention systems, and deep packet inspection systems.
+It combines a transparent network gateway (that is, a single entry and exit point for all traffic) and distributes traffic while scaling your virtual appliances with the demand.

+### Why do we need a GWLB?

+- Transparent security appliance scans data after it leaves and before it enters the application instance
+- This type of solution is tightly coupled and doesn't scale, even in a single app environment
+- What about multi-tenent where a fleet of security appliances needs to protect many apps?

+### Gateway Load Balancer - what is it?

+- Help you run and scale 3rd party appliances
+- things like firewalls, intrusion detection and prevention systems
+- Inbound and Outbound traffic (transparent inspection and protection)